-On October 17, 2001, Neil Tillotson passed away at the age of 102.
+On June 28, 2001, Warren Pearson died of cancer.
+Meanwhile, Raoul Jolin retired to Florida.
+Finally, on October 17, 2001, Neil Tillotson passed away at the age of 102.
 Per his wishes, the Balsams Grand Resort would eventually be sold.

 Following the 2001-2002 season, the aging lift system at the Balsams was modernized.
-Replacing the longer T-Bar was a new Partek triple chairlift.
+Replacing the longer T-Bar was a new Partek triple chairlift, dedicated to the memory of Warren Pearson.
 In addition, the Bungy T-Bar was removed and replaced with a new Partek triple chairlift on a relocated Bungy slope adjacent to the base lodge.

 In February of 2011, construction began on the 33 mountain top turbine Granite Reliable Wind Farm, located just southeast of the Balsams.
 The wind farm went into use at the end of the year.

 In March of 2011, the Tillotson Corporation announced it would be selling the Balsams to Ocean Properties Ltd. Hotels and Resorts.
 After multiple extensions, the deal fell through that summer, allegedly due to issues with subdivisions, renovations, and landfills relating to the former Tillotson rubber factory.
 The resort closed in September of 2011.